-The XIR-based compiler takes the quantized Caffe1, TensorFlow, TensorFlow2.x or PyTorch model as the input.
+The XIR-based compiler takes the quantized TensorFlow or Caffe model as the input.
 First, it transforms the input models into the XIR format as the foundation for the following processes.
-Most variations among different frameworks are eliminated and transferred to a unified representation in XIR.
-Then, it applies various optimizations to the graph and breaks it up into subgraphs based on whether the operation can be executed on the DPU.
+Most of the variations among different frameworks are eliminated and transferred to a unified representation in XIR.
+Then, it applies various optimizations to the graph and breaks up the graph into several subgraphs on the basis of whether the operation can be executed on the DPU.
 Architecture-aware optimizations are applied for each subgraph, as required.
-For the DPU subgraph, the compiler generates the instruction stream and attaches it.
-Finally, the optimized graph with the necessary information and instructions for VART is serialized into a compiled XMODEL file.
+For the DPU subgraph, the compiler generates the instruction stream and attaches to it.
+Finally, the optimized graph with the necessary information and instructions for VART is serialized into a compiled xmodel file.

-The XIR-based compiler can support the DPUCZDX8G series on the Edge Zynq UltraScale+ MPSoC platforms, DPUCADF8H on the Alveo platform, DPUCAHX8H on the Alveo HBM platform optimized for high-throughput applications, DPUCVDX8G and DPUCV2DX8G on the Versal Edge platform, and DPUCVDX8H on the Versal data center platform.
-You can find the arch.json files for these platforms in /opt/vitis_ai/compiler/arch.
+The XIR-based compiler can support the DPUCZDX8G series on the Edge Zynq UltraScale+ MPSoC platforms, DPUCADF8H on the Alveo platform, DPUCAHX8H on the Alveo HBM platform optimized for high-throughput applications, DPUCAHX8L on the Alveo HBM platform optimized for low-latency applications, DPUCVDX8G on the Versal Edge platform, and DPUCVDX8H on the Versal Cloud platform.
+You can find thearch.json files for these platforms in /opt/vitis_ai/compiler/arch.

-The steps to compile Caffe or TensorFlow models with VAI_C are the same as those of the previous DPUs.
-It is assumed that you have successfully installed the Vitis AI package, including VAI_C and compressed your model with the vai_quantizer.
+Steps to compile Caffe or TensorFlow models with VAI_C are the same as for the previous DPUs.
+It is assumed that you have successfully installed the Vitis AI package including VAI_C and compressed your model with the vai_quantizer.